-9. WHAM-O has been and continues to be irreparably damaged through consumer confusion, dilution, loss of control over its reputation and good-will as well as the quality of goods bearing the SLIP 'N SLIDE Trademarks.
+9. WHAM-O has been and continues to be irreparably damaged through consumer confusion, and loss of control over its reputation and goodwill as well as the quality of goods bearing the FRISBEE Trademarks.
 The rise of eCommerce as a method of supplying goods to the public exposes brand holders and creators that make significant investments in their products to significant harm from counterfeiters: